httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@target-uri": https://www.example.com/path?param=value
 ~~~

-If used in a response message, the `@target-uri` component identifier refers to the associated component value of the request that triggered the response message being signed.
+If used in a related-response, the `@target-uri` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Authority {#content-request-authority}